Do you feel life can bring you down sometimes? What if your life as a child or as a teen had encountered traumatic experiences over and over?

 1. Your story is not over yet.

-Coleman has the option to quit trying and not change his outlook on life.
-Instead, he made a choice to change his behavior and be a person who wants to better himself.
+Coleman had many obstacles to overcome in his young life.
+He had the option to quit trying and not change his outlook on life.
+Instead, he made a choice to change his behavior and better himself.

 2. Look around and try new things.
 You might find your passion.

 Coleman started working with the maintenance crew at the Ranch.
-Suddenly, he started doing multiple work projects – by his own choice – because it’s what he loves doing.
+What started as a simple work project turned into something much more.
+He started doing multiple work projects – by his own choice – because it’s what he loves doing.

 3. Connect with those around you.

-Because of Coleman learning and doing something new, something that he enjoyed doing, he connected with those who are going to drive him forward.
+Coleman’s passion led to connecting with the right people.
+Because he was doing something he enjoyed, he connected with those who are going to drive him forward.

 Coleman can now take a step forward in life, looking for good things ahead.